Chrasmus/SDCN_Dec17_T1_P3_Behavioral_Cloning/README.md

 #### 1. An appropriate model architecture has been employed

+I have used the Nvidia CNN model, using RELU layers to introduce nonlinearity (model.py lines 113-137)

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths between 24 and 64.

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The data is normalized in the model using a Keras lambda layer (code line 116).

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains two Dropout layers in order to reduce overfitting (model.py lines 133 and 135).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on three different data sets to ensure that the model was not overfitting (code line 28-55).
+* data set 1 : two laps of forward, slow center driving.
+* data set 2 : reverse drive from start to bridge and back again
+* data set 3 : same as no 2, but with a lot of recovery driving to learn how to handle recovery.

 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+When the model finally was finished, the the car went on test driving without errors for several hours on the easy track, that had been used to train the model.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 140).

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road.
+The data set are described in section 2 (above).

 For details about how I created the training data, see the next section.